JuliaLang/julia/doc/manual/control-flow.rst

 ----------------------

-Conditional evaluation allows portions of code to be evaluated or not evaluated depending on the value of a boolean expression.
+Conditional evaluation allows portions of code to be evaluated or not evaluated depending on the value of a Boolean expression.
 Here is the anatomy of the ``if``-``elseif``-``else`` conditional syntax::

     if x < y